-The Company has established the Nomination Committee and the Compensation Committee as voluntary advisory bodies to the Board of Directors.
+Committee's Name All Membe rs Full- time Membe rs Inside Directo rs Outside Directo rs Outside Experts Other Chairperson Voluntarily Established Committee Equivalent to Nomination Committee Nomination Committee 6 0 2 4 0 0 Outside Director Voluntarily Established Committee Equivalent to Remunerati on Committee Compensation Committee 6 0 2 4 0 0 Outside Director Supplementary Explanation Updated advisory bodies to the Board of Directors.
 Both committees seek to substantiate discussions by including multiple Inside Directors as members in consideration of their skills, etc. At the same time, a majority of members of the committees are Independent Outside Directors to ensure transparency and objectivity in the process and content of nominations and remuneration.
 In addition, their Chairpersons are selected by mutual voting between members, from among Independent Outside Directors.